koyuboy/development/shop_app/README.md

       * you need to pass data right? all over some widget that does not need this data.
       * This is really cumbersome and inefficient so we'll use state management.
 3. ChangeNotifier
-   * We mixin('with') it with our provider class which includes data.
+   * We used mixin('with') it with our provider class which includes data.
    * class ProductsProvider with ChangeNotifier{...}
 4. notifyListeners(...)
    * When we want to notify listeners about our change.